kak-tus/ruthie/README.md

 ### RUTHIE_PREFETCH_COUNT

-Maximum amout of messages that can be read from queue at same time.
-Bigger value get better perfomance, but RUTHIE_BATCH must be bigger too then default value.
+Maximum amount of messages that can be read from queue at same time.

+Bigger value get better perfomance, but RUTHIE_BATCH must be bigger too if you setup greater value.

 ```
 RUTHIE_PREFETCH_COUNT=30000